 2. Public Behaviour and Social Etiquette

-However, excessive public displays of affection are discouraged, especially in family-oriented spaces such as malls, beaches and restaurants.
-Loud arguments, aggressive behaviour or causing public disturbance can also lead to fines or legal action.
+However, excessive public displays of affection are discouraged — especially in family-oriented spaces such as malls, beaches and restaurants.
+Loud arguments, aggressive behaviour or causing a public disturbance can lead to fines or legal action.

-Being mindful of families, residents and cultural sensitivities helps ensure a comfortable experience for everyone.
+Being mindful of families, residents and cultural sensitivities goes a long way toward ensuring a comfortable experience for everyone.

 3. Alcohol Laws: Where and How You Can Drink